 Incense easily destroys and eliminates surround odors.
 Some scents are more pungent then others but it shouldn’t be hard to find a scent that matches your needs.

-Resins or resin-heavy incense, such as frankincense or myrrh are perfect for eliminating orders, but so are classic scents like nag champa, or heavy floral scents like lavender.
+Resin incense, such as frankincense or myrrh are perfect for eliminating orders, but so are classic scents like nag champa, or heavy floral scents like lavender.

 For the more promiscuous, exotic floral scents such as rose or jasmine are thought to be aphrodisiacs and increase desire and lust.
 Burning incense in the bedroom can lead to an out-of-the-ordinary encounter.